aouyang1/HadoopSparkExercise/README.md

     $ tar -zxvf hadoop-2.6.0.tar.gz -C /usr/local

 After extraction, go to [Insight Hadoop dev](https://sites.google.com/a/insightdatascience.com/dataengineering/devsetups/hadoop) to setup Hadoop and HDFS

-Since HDFS is shutdown each time on a local machine, the following bash scripts can be used to start HDFS, load and clear data in HDFS:

-- start_hdfs.sh: starts HDFS (modify as needed)
-- load_hdfs.sh: loads data into HDFS (modify as needed)
-- clear_hdfs.sh: clears data from HDFS since overwriting will result in an error (modify as needed)

-Be sure to set the scripts as executables

-    $ sudo chmod +x start_hdfs.sh
-    $ sudo chmod +x load_hdfs.sh
-    $ sudo chmod +x clear_hdfs.sh

 ## 2. Install Pig 0.14